In Vitro Fertilization (IVF) for Infertility Treatment

-Blocked/damaged fallopian tubes or Fibroids: In the case of a blocked or damaged fallopian tubes, treatment may include tubal surgery.
+In the case of blocked or damaged fallopian tubes, treatment may include tubal surgery.
 If mild to moderate endometriosis has been detected as the primary reason for infertility, then the treatment would include laparoscopic surgery to remove the endometrial tissue growth.
 Endometriosis is the result of the implantation and growth of the uterine tissue outside the uterus.
 This affects the function of the uterus, ovaries, and fallopian tubes.
-You could also have uterine fibroids, which are benign tumours in the wall of the uterus, and could be interfering with implantation of the fertilised egg.
+You could also have uterine fibroids, which are benign tumours in the wall of the uterus, and could be interfering with the implantation of the fertilised egg.

 In men, below-average sperm count, weak movement of sperm, or abnormalities in sperm size and shape can pose a challenge for the sperm to fertilise an egg.
-If such problems are found, you could be recommended to try insemination first wherein your sperms will be collected, and then concentrated to raise the number of healthy sperm required for insemination.
+If such problems are found, your partner could be recommended to try insemination first wherein their sperms will be collected and then concentrated to raise the number of healthy sperm required for insemination.

 It takes about four to six weeks to complete one cycle of IVF.
 Typically 12 days to two weeks after the procedure of egg retrieval is done, you will be asked to take blood tests for determining pregnancy.

-For any couple who has decided to take the IVF-route to starting a family, the primary question is ‘how successful is IVF’.
-It is difficult to get a conclusive answer to this question as the success rate of the IVF treatment varies depending on various reasons including infertility and age.
+For any couple who has decided to take the IVF route to start a family, the primary question is ‘how successful is IVF’.
+It is difficult to get a conclusive answer to this question as the success rate of IVF treatment varies depending on various reasons including infertility and age.
 Younger women usually have healthier eggs and higher success rates.
-According to the recent study, the birth rates resulting from a single cycle of IVF using women’s own eggs are about 30% to 40% for women aged 34 and younger.
-The rates decrease steadily once you cross 35 years of age.
+The rates decrease steadily once a woman crosses 35 years of age.
 Besides embryo status, reproductive history, lifestyle factors such as smoking, and obesity are also factors contributing to the success of IVF.